Can you be digital-first without alienating non-tech-savvy sellers?

 Check out the Continuous Learning & Development section.
 Dive into the tailored, digital, learning revolution guided by psychology, powered by AI.

-How can a diversity strategy for digital transformation change the direct sales industry?
+How can a diversity strategy for digital transformation change the industry?

 Diversity & Inclusivity is not only imperative, it’s essential to the health of the network marketing industry in 2022 and beyond.